-Plaintiffs are organizations dedicated to promoting fair housing.
-They benefit from the Rule, and their work is made immeasurably more difficult-and their missions frustrated-by HUD's withdrawal of the Assessment Tool, which results in the Rule's effective suspension.
-Plaintiffs ask this Court for a preliminary injunction requiring HUD immediately to reinstate the Assessment Tool and take all other steps necessary to properly implement the AFFH Rule.
-They also move for expedited summary judgment to secure this relief permanently.
+Plaintiffs ask this Court for a preliminary injunction requiring HUD to reinstate immediately the AFH process and take all other steps necessary to properly implement the duly promulgated AFFH Rule.
+They also move for summary judgment to secure a final judgment expeditiously.